-The public comment period on the PY2022 CAPER was from March 17, 2021 through April 21, 2021.
-The City did not receive any comments during the public comment period.
+The public comment period on the PY2023 CAPER was February 21, 2024 through April 17, 2024.
+No comments were received.

 CR-45 - CDBG 91.520(c)

 Specify the nature of, and reasons for, any changes in the jurisdiction's program objectives and indications of how the jurisdiction would change its programs as a result of its experiences.